What Is Social Work?

 Is a Career in Social Work Right for Me?

 Is a career in social work worth it?
-For you, it could be.
-Before you settle on any profession, whether it is in social work or a related discipline, consider your personal interests, unique abilities and professional goals.
-Your career as a social worker should align with these three things.
-Consider asking yourself these questions to determine if a social work career is worth it for you:
+It could be.
+Before you settle on any profession, whether it is in social work or a related discipline, determine if it aligns with your interests, unique abilities and professional goals.
+Consider these questions to ascertain if a social work career is the right fit for you:

 • Does diversity drive you or is your cultural competence what draws others to you?

-• Do you currently spend your spare time mentoring disadvantaged youth or support children and adolescents who have experienced trauma or abuse at the hands of family members?
+• Do you currently spend your spare time mentoring disadvantaged youth or supporting children and adolescents who have experienced trauma or abuse because of family members?

 • Are you emotionally resilient, and do you seek out challenges in the workplace, always proposing new solutions?